lilwon/lilwon.github.io/_projects/2019-12-01-AICheckers.md

 6 minutes, it would make random moves for the remainder of the game.

-We also reduced time by making our AI choose moves that were obviously advantageous (like capturing two or three pieces) and put more priority into those moves.
+We also reduced time by making our AI choose moves that were obviously advantageous (like capturing two or three pieces) and putting more priority into those moves.

 ### Class Tournament
 ---
 Near the end of the quarter, the TAs would host a tournament where everyone's AI would play against each other.
-Our AI was tied for **3rd out of 70 groups** (the tournament was between two lecture sections, so 200+ students).
+Our AI was tied for **3rd out of 70 groups** (the tournament was between two lecture sections, so over 200 students).

 It definitely made us happy because the top 10 groups would